ericnewton/many-lives/README.md

 ### Elixir

-I have a learning disability: I continuously mispell "Elixir" as Elixer.
+I have a learning disability: I continuously misspell "Elixir" as Elixer.
 Also, "Clojure" as "Closure" but I think that one is forgivable.